-Additional Opportunities - Plasma Torches:
+Additional Opportunities for Plasma Torches

-Within the Plasma Torch line of business, the Company continues to consider options to leverage its plasma expertise and continue to review torch technologies that could complement existing offerings, leverage off their unique relationships, or explore new opportunities.
-In early stage discussion across many sectors and many potential customers, no additional details are available at this time.
+Within the general plasma torch line of business, the Company continues to consider options to leverage its plasma expertise.
+We continue to review torch technologies, pursue grant applications and government research involvement, and client participation partnerships, that could complement our existing torch offerings, leverage off our unique relationships, or explore new opportunities.
+We are in early stage discussion across many sectors and many potential customers; no additional details are available at this time.